Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 The financial planning process should involve developing an actionable financial plan with realistic goals, motivating me to take positive steps, monitoring progress, updating the plan as my circumstances and goals change, and continuing to guide me in improving my financial position.

 In some cases, a financial planner will recommend a financial product or service to help me meet a specific goal and/or deal with a what-if or worst-case scenario that could prevent me from achieving my dreams.
 He may sell me the product or make a referral among a network of relationships that may include estate attorneys, insurance representatives, CPAs, and mortgage brokers.

 Generally, she should give advice on multiple ways to reach a goal, not just recommend one product that he happens to sell.

 Myth: Financial planners will judge you or, worse, they will laugh at you.

 Truth: The role of a planner is to assess your current financial state and develop a plan to achieve your desired future state (that is realistically achievable).

-Again, the process of financial planning should involve establishing where I financially, clarifying goals, and devising a route to help me get where I want to go.
+Again, the process of financial planning should involve establishing where I am financially, clarifying goals and devising a route to help me get where I want to go.